Introduction – To Course Main Photo

 A Collection of Finished Works

-Sometimes showing several finished products together as a collage or organized together will really help tell the story about what you are teaching.
-It will give prospective buyers a range of what they can build after taking your course.
+Sometimes, showcasing multiple finished products in a collage can help tell the story of what you’re teaching.
+This gives prospective buyers a clear idea of what they can create after taking your course.

-It may also trigger the exact “a ha” moment when they see exactly what they want to do within your sample set.
-For example, they could be an artist, but see that you teach face and hand sketches and that is exactly what they want to do.
-Imagine the same thing for sewing, where they not only see a quilt but a quilt with the exact pattern that they are desiring to make.
+It may also spark an “aha” moment when they see exactly what they want to learn within your sample set.
+For example, an artist might notice that you teach face and hand sketches, exactly what they’re looking for.
+The same applies to sewing; instead of just seeing a quilt, they might spot one with the exact pattern they’ve been wanting to make.

 Using A Solid Or Gradient Background

-Sometimes your tool, work, or face is too busy or the centerpiece of your course photo.
-When that happens, one option is to use a simple physical or digital background that is one color or has a slight gradient.
+Sometimes, your tool, work, or face may be too busy or take up too much focus in your course photo.
+In that case, consider using a simple physical or digital background with a solid color or a subtle gradient.

 Including Your Face In Your Course Photo

-Some teachers may decide to include a face photo in the course.
-This can look very professional if done well, however, we recommend using your photo as a secondary photo behind the primary photo of what you are teaching.
-So you’ll want the main part of the photo highlighting your tool or output, with an optional smaller secondary photo of you showing your professional look or wisdom or a recognizable photo of you from your blog.
+Some teachers choose to include a photo of themselves in their course, which can look very professional when done well.
+However, we recommend using your photo as a secondary image behind the primary photo of what you’re teaching.
+The main focus should highlight your tool or output, with an optional smaller secondary photo showcasing your professional appearance, expertise, or a recognizable image from your blog.

-Some course platforms already support a teacher bio picture, so this may suffice for you if you want to advertise your image or leverage your personal brand profile.
-This way you can use your primary course photo for the maximum sales boost combined with a secondary bio picture for an extra personal brand boost.
+Many course platforms already feature a teacher bio picture, which may be enough if you want to showcase your image or strengthen your personal brand.
+This allows you to use your primary course photo for maximum sales impact while leveraging your bio picture for an extra personal brand book.

 Photos For Collections Of Courses

-If you have a collection of courses, you may also want a want to use a common motif across all your course images.
+If you have a collection of courses, you may want to use a consistent visual motif across all your course images.

-Another example is if you have lessons for different cameras like Fuji, Canon, Olympus, you use a similar course image, but change out the camera photo for the specific model that you need.
+Similarly, if you offer lessons for different camera brands like Fuji, Canon, and Olympus, you might use a uniform course image while changing the camera photo to match each specific model.

 A/B Testing For Courses